pjr/brassy-net/_posts/2015-08-01-running-cross-functional-service-teams.md

 also.
 Once you end up in this situation you end up in resource contention hell.
 A lot of developers can actually relate to this and have experienced this intimately in their job.
 It's called [Dependency Hell](https://en.wikipedia.org/wiki/Dependency_hell).
-And, who knew, it existed within organisations too!
+Who knew, it existed within organisations too!

-So, the alternative to dependencies is redundancy.
+So, the alternative to dependency is redundancy.
 We end up with multiple teams potentially inventing the same solution to a similar-sounding problem (e.g. caching services, queueing services).
-So, the idea, is not to deal with redundancy up-front by trying to eliminate everywhere there is redudancy every time there's a potential use-case.
+So, the idea is not to deal with redundancy up-front by trying to eliminate everywhere there is redudancy.
 The idea is, to bludgeon more development metaphors, refactor as and when you see it.

 Embrace redundancy!
 Then figure out how to remove it long term.
 Don't make removing redundant services or functions dependencies on delivering.
 Embrace,